yao-pacome-kouame/Bayesian-GANS/README.md

 To install them we recommend you to use the file requirements.txt which is in this folder by doing from a Terminal or a Command Prompt:

+- clone or download this repositorie names Bayesian-GANS

-cd BayesianProject_BGAN
+- move to this folder : cd BayesianProject_BGAN

-pip install -r requirements.txt
+- install all packges : pip install -r requirements.txt

 ## Run
 To replicate the results run the script as follows from a Terminal or a Command Prompt: